sandravizz/Visual-data-science-R/README.md

 # Visual data science

 Explorative data visualisation is a very important part when analyising the structure in our data.
 It should always be one of the first steps when starting a new data science project.

 Please check the corresponding [presentation](https://slides.com/sandraviz/rggplot2/embed?style=light) as well as corresponding [video tutorials](https://youtube.com/playlist?list=PL53pYdoYDFiv2PFCiuXR53PZj9bZrZpyp)

 ### Introduction

-In this chapter I introduce the concept of the R visualisation package ggplot, regarding the installation please check the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Installations.R).
-Afterwards it is the next step to define a theme please check the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Themes.R)
+In this chapter I introduce the concept of the R visualisation package ggplot.
+Regarding the installation please check the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Installations.R).
+Afterwards it is the next step to define a theme, please check the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Themes.R).

 ### Distributions

 In this chapter we look at different visualisation types showing the distribution of one variables.
-Please chech the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Distributions.R)
+Please check the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Distributions.R).

 Chart types covered